soonick/soonick.github.io/_posts/2021-12-08-managing-kubernetes-applications-with-helm.md

 You might already be familiar with package managers like the ones used for Linux distributions (apt, yum, etc.).
 In Linux, a package manager takes care of installing, updating, configuring and removing packages from a machine.
 Helm does something similar, but with Kubernetes applications.

 `Charts` are a set of files that describe a Kubernetes application.
-These files must be layed out in a folder structure that follows a convention that looks like this:
+These files must be laid out in a folder structure that follows a convention that looks like this:

 ```
 .